-The amendments to IAS 16 prohibit entities from using a revenue-based depreciation method for items of property, plant and equipment.
-The amendments to IAS 38 introduce a rebuttable presumption that revenue is not an appropriate basis for amortisation of an intangible asset.
+The amendments to IAS 16 "Property, plant and equipment" prohibit entities from using a revenue-based depreciation method for items of property, plant and equipment.
+The amendments to IAS 38 "Intangible assets" introduce a rebuttable presumption that revenue is not an appropriate basis for amortisation of an intangible asset.
 This presumption can only be rebutted in the following two limited circumstances: